RekGRpth/form-input-nginx-module/README.md

 Name
 ====

-form-input-nginx-module - NGINX module that reads HTTP POST and PUT request body encoded in "application/x-www-form-urlencoded" and parses the arguments into nginx variables.
+form-input-nginx-module - NGINX module that reads HTTP POST and PUT request body encoded in "application/x-www-form-urlencoded" and "multipart/form-data" and parses the arguments into nginx variables.

 Table of Contents
 =================